Department of Cardiovascular Sciences

 NHLBI Progenitor Cell Biology Consortium (PCBC)

-Our Center is incorporated into the Progenitor Cell Biology Consortium (PCBC), with a U0-1 (principal investigator John Cooke, MD, PhD) and a PCBC core (the RNAcore is supervised by Eduard Yakubov, PhD).
-The goal of the NHLBI PCBC is to identify and characterize progenitor cell lineages, to direct the differentiation of stem and progenitor cells to desired cell fates and to develop new strategies to address the unique challenges presented by the transplantation of these cells.
+Our Center is incorporated into the Progenitor Cell Biology Consortium (PCBC), with a U0-1 (principal investigator John Cooke, MD, PhD) and a PCBC core The goal of the NHLBI PCBC is to identify and characterize progenitor cell lineages, to direct the differentiation of stem and progenitor cells to desired cell fates and to develop new strategies to address the unique challenges presented by the transplantation of these cells.

 The National Institutes of Health (NIH)